wp-plugins/adamrob-parallax-scroll/readme.txt

 * Added - Full width option.
 This option will over-ride the themes content area style and make the parallax full width.
 * Fixed - Shortcodes in the parallax scroll post content now work correctly.

+= 1.0 =
+* Updated - Parallax.js has now been removed.
+The parallax is now driven from CSS.
+This will improve browser compatability, in particular with internet explorer.

 == Upgrade Notice ==